The Breeders’ Cup 2019 is now over! Find the list of Breeders’ Cup Horses and read more about this year’s winners.

 Breeders Cup Classic Picks & Predictions 2019

-The Breeders’ Cup World Championship is coming up in a few weeks and, while the full line-up hasn’t been announced yet, there are already some horses standing out.
+The Breeders’ Cup World Championship is coming up soon and there are some horses that stand out.
+Read our Breeders Cup 2019 predictions below.

-It seems that this year’s Breeders Cup Favorites will be McKinzie, Code of Honour and Vino Rosso.
+It seems that this year’s Breeders Cup Favorites are McKinzie, Code of Honour and Vino Rosso.

 The first horse to qualify for the Classic was McKinzie.
-It seems that Mike Smith will no longer be the jockey mounting McKinzie, and a replacement is currently being looked for.
 Trained by Bob Baffert, this 4-year-old thoroughbred remains the favorite, despite a disappointing performance at the recent Awesome Again Stakes at Santa Anita.
 However, Code of Honour is a close runner up on the ratings.

 Code of Honor is a 3-year-old colt who recently won the Jockey Gold Cup.
 This makes him an automatic contender for the Breeders’ Cup Classic Race.
 He is trained by award-winning Claude R. “Shrug” McGaughey III.
 However, it has yet to be confirmed that Code of Honor will compete in the race.